edi3/vocab/bsp.md

 Type: rdf:Class

+Cefact Element Metadata:

+@id | cefact:Note.Details
+@type | edi3:AggregateBIE
+edi3:cefactUNId | cefact:UN01002519
-Comments: A textual or coded description, such as a remark or additional information.
+rdfs:comment | A textual or coded description, such as a remark or additional information. edi3:cefactBusinessProcess | In All Contexts

 Properties: